nroope/PQuant/README.md

 ![alt text](docs/_static/pquant.png)

 ## Prune and Quantize ML models
-PQuant is a library for training compressed machine learning models.
-It allows the user to define their model using the typical PyTorch layers and activations, such as nn.Linear and nn.ReLU(), and train the model while quantizing and pruning it.
+PQuant is a library for training compressed machine learning models, developed at CERN as part of the [Next Generation Triggers](https://nextgentriggers.web.cern.ch/t13/) project.

 PQuant replaces the layers and activations it finds with a Compressed (in the case of layers) or Quantized (in the case of activations) variant.
 These automatically handle the quantization of the weights, biases and activations, and the pruning of the weights.